MBFBioscience/nmf-schema/docs/source/NMF.rst

 |                 |        |         | this coordinate.           |
 +-----------------+--------+---------+----------------------------+

-*Table 16 The <property name=”Backbone”> element, its values, and a descriptions for all fields.
+*Table 16 The <property name=”Backbone”> element, its values, and a description for all fields.
 The Line # column corresponds to the first 5 line numbers in Figure 30.
 The x, y, z, and d values are repeated in lines [6] through [21] of Figure 30.*

 The final property, “VolumeRLE”, includes values detailing a cuboid that encloses the detected spine volume.
 Each value is defined in Table 17.